General

 - Submit your official transcript(s) to the Office of Undergraduate Admissions at the address below for an initial credit evaluation.
 This process can take 2-3 weeks.

-- Richard A. Castro Undergraduate Admissions Center
+- Undergraduate Admissions Center

 429 N. Guadalupe Street